-John E. Dick, PhD FRS
+John E. Dick, PhD

 Canada Research Chair in Stem Cell Biology and Senior Scientist, Princess Margaret Cancer Centre and McEwen Centre for Regenerative Medicine, University Health Network; Professor of Molecular Genetics, University of Toronto; Director, Program in Cancer Stem Cells, Ontario Institute for Cancer Research, Toronto, Ontario, Canada